New in the Gallery: Interactive 1963 Topps Cowboys Team Card

 1960 Topps is my least favorite 60s Topps set, probably because it is less colorful than their later sets.
 I am not fond of the big footballs with the players’ names in them, either: they remind me of the big white footballs on 1953 Bowman cards.
 Though Topps evidently had the rights to use the teams’ logos, they put them only on the team cards, which is unfortunate.
 I do like that the images of the players cover most of the cards, unlike the peephole views on 1958 Topps cards.

 The 1960 Topps set was printed on a single 132-card sheet.
 There is a virtual 1960 Topps sheet, and a few notes about the set, in the Vintage Football Card Gallery.
 One bit of trivia about the set is that three of the cards–Bill Wade, Doug Atkins, and Frank Varrichione–have reversed images.
 Another is that, to my knowledge, this was the first Topps set to contain inserts in the packs.
-The inserts were metallic stickers: novel, but ugly.
+The inserts were metallic stickers: novel, but homely.

 1960 Topps was the first major set in which all cards from a given team were grouped together numerically.
 I always liked this feature.
 Topps continued the practice until 1968, then abandoned it.
 Coincidentally–or was it?–1968 was the year they no longer had competition.